SchoolOfCode/w10_recap-tasks-asaad227/README.md

 👉 Use Auth0 to add simple **authentication** to your app so that users must be logged in to view the articles.

 👉 **Deploy** your front end application, and include the URL in the readme.
+   This is the URL for my next.js app   https://elated-spence-a15755.netlify.app/

 👉 Create **documentation** for your app, and refactor this readme with your documentation.
 You can use a tool like [readme.so](https://readme.so/editor).